tomicapretto/etc/lessons/lesson_02.md

 ax.legend();
 ```

 How does the posterior predictive distribution compares to the posterior of the mean weight?
-Let's have a look at this chart, which contains lots of information.
+Let's have a closer look.

 We have the the empirical mean and the posterior for the mean weight, which we have already seen.
-The new distribution is the one we use to predict the weight of an individual fish (i.e. the posterior predictive distribution).
+The new distribution is the one we need to use to predict the weight of individual fish.
+This is known as the posterior predictive distribution.

-The posterior predictive distribution is also centered around the mean of $\beta_0$, but its uncertainty is larger to account for the fact we're predicting at the individual level.
+The posterior predictive distribution is also centered around the mean of $\beta_0$, but its uncertainty is much larger!
+This is a feature that accounts for the fact we're predicting at the individual level.

-Wait, holy crap!
-This is so uncertain it even allows negative values.
+However, our model is so uncertain about individual weights that it predicts even negative values.
+Holy crap!

 As humans we know negative values are impossible.
 If we could build a model that by design restricts the output to positive values only, that would be great.
 You know what?
 It's possible indeed!
 But we won't do that now.
 You'll see that happen in later lessons.

-This is not the end of the world either.
-We're just getting started and this is just evidence suggesting better modeling efforts are needed.
+Anyway, it's not the end of the world either!
+We're just getting started and we should take this as an indication to keep iterating to come up with a better model.

 <!-- #region slideshow={"slide_type": "slide"} -->
 ## Visualize the fitted curve